mriot/colorful-chat-releases/README.md

 ## Source Code

-The source code is not public.
-This repository is only used for releases.
-Memory reading and related logic are kept private to stay in line with ArenaNet’s general guidelines for addon development.
+The source code is kept private to comply with ArenaNet’s guidelines for addons that interact with the game’s memory.

 ## Dependencies